atlas-php/assets/docs/PRD/Atlas-Assets.md

 - Entries accept values with or without a leading dot; they are normalized to lowercase without dots.
 - Blocklisted extensions always win—even when the file also exists in the whitelist or a per-upload override.
 - Passing `allowed_extensions` to `AssetService::upload`, `uploadForModel`, or the matching Facade method overrides the configured whitelist for that single call.
 The override is treated as a strict allowed list; the provided extension must exist in the array.

+### File Size Limits
+- `uploads.max_file_size` defines the maximum upload size in bytes (default: `10 * 1024 * 1024`, or 10 MB).
+Set to `null` to disable size enforcement globally.
+- Per-upload overrides may set `max_upload_size` to a specific byte limit or `null` to bypass limits for that call.
+- Oversized uploads must raise a dedicated exception so consuming apps can gracefully notify users.

 ## Also See
 - [Full API Reference](../Full-API.md)